Need to Know:

 We want to make it easier to find and share songs from the 49th state.
 MusicAlaska’s goal is to elevate the Alaska music scene and support Alaskan musicians.
 We want to hear our artists everywhere, from radio stations to glacier tour buses to gift shops.

-When we use these playlists, Spotify pairs up Alaskan bands and suggests them more often.
+When we use these playlists, algorithms pair up Alaskan bands and know to suggest them more often.
 We’re leveraging that process to lift up local voices.

 Can I play these playlists at my workplace?

-Spotify is only for personal, non-commercial use.
+Spotify and Deezer are only for personal, non-commercial use.
 Businesses need to get their background music through a distributor that pays appropriate musician royalties.
-Soundtrack Your Brand is Spotify’s partner service, designed for businesses, and any Spotify playlist can be dragged and dropped into their interface.
+Soundtrack is Spotify’s partner service, designed for businesses, and any Spotify playlist can be dragged and dropped into their interface.
 We plan to work directly with more such distributors in the future, but this Spotify-compatible option is our phase one.
 Learn more about rules for businesses here.

 -